George Walton (Royal Navy officer): Cape Passaro

 He returned to sea again when he was appointed to command HMS Defiance in early January 1718, followed by a return to his old ship, Canterbury.
 In the Canterbury he joined the fleet under George Byng and sailed for the Mediterranean.
 He had a large part in the Battle of Cape Passaro on 31 July 1718 and was given command of a detached five-ship squadron and sent to pursue a division of the Spanish fleet.
 Walton achieved a substantial victory with his small command, capturing six ships and destroying six more in the Strait of Messina.
 Modest in victory, he wrote to Byng on 5 August to inform him of his success, a letter described by The Gentleman's Magazine as 'remarkable for naval Eloquence'.
-It read 'Sir, we have taken and destroyed all the Spanish ships which were upon the coast: the number as per margin' This resulted in Thomas Corbett pronouncing him fitter to achieve a 'gallant action' than to describe one.
+It read Sir, we have taken and destroyed all the Spanish ships which were upon the coast: the number as per margin.

 Knighthood and further promotions

 Walton returned to England and in 1720 was appointed to HMS Nassau, then a guard ship at Sheerness.
 He was knighted on 15 January 1721 for his victory in 1718 and was promoted to Rear-Admiral of the Blue on 16 February 1723.
 He was appointed second in command of the Baltic fleet under Sir Charles Wager on 1726, and hoisted his flag in HMS Cumberland.
-He then served with Wager off Cadiz and Gibraltar in late 1726, returning to the Baltic aboard HMS Captain in April 1727 under the command of Admiral Sir John Norris.
+He then served with Wager off Cádiz and Gibraltar in late 1726, returning to the Baltic aboard HMS Captain in April 1727 under the command of Admiral Sir John Norris.
 Walton was promoted to Rear-Admiral of the Red in December 1727, Vice-Admiral of the Blue in January 1727 (Old Style, 1728 New Style)), Vice-Admiral of the White in 1728 and was back with Wager in the Channel, followed by the Mediterranean in 1729, this time aboard HMS Princess Amelia.
-He continued his rise through the ranks, being appointed commander-in-chief at Spithead in 1731, and vice-admiral of the red in January 1732.
-Admiral of the blue came next on 26 February 1734, and he spent 1734 to 1735 as commander-in-chief at the Nore, with HMS Revenge and then HMS Newark as his flagships.
+He continued his rise through the ranks, being appointed commander-in-chief at Spithead in 1731, and Vice-Admiral of the Red in January 1732.
+Promotion to Admiral of the Blue came next on 26 February 1734, and he spent 1734 to 1735 as commander-in-chief at the Nore, with HMS Revenge and then HMS Newark as his flagships.

 Retirement and final years

-George Walton retired in 1736, receiving a pension of £600 a year.
+Walton retired in 1736, receiving a pension of £600 a year.
 He died three years later on 21 November 1739 aged 74 and unmarried.
 He was buried in the family's traditional resting place in the parish church of St Mary the Virgin in Little Burstead, Essex.
 He left £9,600 in his will to be divided amongst his relations.